 If you only have a few hours, be sure to book a guide that will take you through the museum’s highlights.
 Be sure to check out the vast square in front of the Louvre as well as the gardens.

 Indulge at Angelina’s (1 hour)

 After checking out all that art at the Louvre, you’d definitely have worked up a bit of an appetite.
 It’s time to indulge in one of Paris’ finest!

-From the Louvre, just walk through the Tuileries Garden and then cross Rue de Rivoli to Angelina.
+From the Louvre, just walk through the Tuileries Garden – one of the best Parisian gardens and then cross Rue de Rivoli to Angelina.